 My long-delayed career as a NASA astronomer began yesterday.

 Compartmental shutdown is a mechanical process.
 The systematic shut-down, if you will, of everything currently processed by the brain as [RFA].
-Really Fucking Awful. n.b. not to be confused with, although not entirely removed from [RNA] in that both can border on the acidic and if pushed, enter realms of the nucleic.
+Really Fucking Awful.
+N.B. not to be confused with, although not entirely removed from [RNA]– in that both can border on the acidic and, if pushed, enter realms of the nucleic.

 Have you ever noticed how the people claiming to lead the richest lives are always the most emotionally impoverished?
 There must be a certain buoyancy to being as equally aerated as you are full of shit.

 I hit compartmental shutdown on these fuckers years ago.
-Don’t even register on my radar.
+They don’t even register on my radar.
 Which clears my diary.
 For all the other shit I have to shut down.
 That’s the problem with compartmental shutdown.